STAT545-UBC/STAT545-UBC-original-website/block028_character-data.md

     - Especially useful for functions that split 1 character vector into many and *vice versa*: `separate()`, `unite()`, `extract()`.
   * Base functions: `nchar()`, `strsplit()`, `substr()`, `paste()`, `paste0()`.

-Regular expressions: a God-awful language for expressing patterns to match in text or to for search-and-replace.
+Regular expressions: a God-awful and powerful language for expressing patterns to match in text or for search-and-replace.
 Frequently described as "write only", because regular expressions are easier to write than to read/understand.
 And they are not particularly easy to write.

   * The [Strings chapter](http://r4ds.had.co.nz/strings.html) of [R for Data Science](http://r4ds.had.co.nz) is excellent.
   * STAT 545 lessons on regular expressions:
     -  [2014 Intro to regular expressions](block022_regular-expression.html) by TA Gloria Li.
     - [2015 Regular expressions and character data in R](block027_regular-expressions.html) by TA Kieran Samuk.
+    - Excellent content in both.
+Why am I redeveloping, then?
+To be more consistent re: using stringr and to use examples whose availability is easier for me to support long-term.
   * RStudio Cheat Sheet on [Regular Expressions in R](https://www.rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf)
   * Regex testers
     - [regex101.com](https://regex101.com)